zkoss/zkdoc/zk_dev_ref/performance_tips/control_resource_caching.md

 # Understanding ZK cache breaking by URL

-ZK applications rely on a number of resource files loaded by the client.
+ZK applications rely on a number of resource files loaded by a browser.
 These resources are mainly JS and CSS packages, but can also include images or other binaries necessary on client side.
 To improve performance, default ZK applications will use the following caching strategy.
-Resources are served to the client via a URL containing a hash value of the ZK version.
+Resources are served to the client via a URL containing a hash value of the ZK version e.g. `http://myapp/zkau/web/b33ca6ab/mycss.css`.
 If the ZK version doesn't change, this hash value will stay identical between server restarts, sessions, and page loading.
-This allows clients to cache ZK resources, since the URL doesn't change between page loads, and thus reduce page initialization times on client side.
+This allows browsers to cache ZK resources, since the URL doesn't change between page loads, and thus reduce page initialization times on client side.